bee-san/Talks/Ben/details.md

 Make a movie of my first semester | |
 Promote Karate etc | |
 Explain the students union | |
+Find out what qualfications are most needed for uni but tell them that they don't need to be 100% sure on what degree to get | |
+Tell them that when they pick it isn't the end of the world.
+You can change degrees and just having a degree will make you a million times better | |
+PAULINE NARVAS COMPUTER SCIENCE BUT NO DEGREE | |

 ## What I've done
 Added more pictures, less text.
 Steve Jobs had no text in his presentations, be like Steve Jobs.